kedar-patil-engineer/paradise-motorsports-unity3d/README.md

 - `Paradise Motor Sports UNITY 3D.docx` - full project report (abstract, design, and documentation in IEEE journal format)

+## Publication

+This project was published as a peer-reviewed paper:

+> Raut, C., Patil, K., Singh, A., and Patil, P. K. **Paradise Motorsports Racing Game using
+> Unity 3D.** *IJSRD - International Journal for Scientific Research & Development*, Vol. 5(2),
+> 2017.
+ISSN 2321-0613.

 ## License

 This project is released under the MIT License.
 See [LICENSE](LICENSE).